anjasmaradwisetiadi/Vue-Lumen-CRUD-Table-Front-End/README.md

 >Finally in vueJS-project in src\Axios Instances open the lumenRequest.js and in baseURL you have to type the url that lumen runs.Propably is http://localhost:8080

->Finally run:
+>Finally run the follow command in Lumen project:

-php artisan serve
+php -S localhost:8000 -t public

 ## Enjoy it ##